 These plaques narrow the arteries and limit the blood supply to the heart.

 Aortic dissection .
 This deadly condition involves the main artery that runs from the heart (aorta).
 If the layers of this vessel separate, the blood will be forced between the layers and may cause a rupture in the aorta.

-Pericarditis This condition, produces an inflammation of the sac that surrounds the heart, usually causes intense pain that gets worse when you inhale or when lying down.
+Pericarditis This condition produces an inflammation of the sac that surrounds the heart, usually causing intense pain that gets worse when you inhale or when lying down.

 Acidity .
 A burning sensation in the back of the sternum occurs when stomach acid rises into the esophagus and causes pain in the chest.